thecodeteam/libstorage/.docs/user-guide/config.md

 [Isilon](./storage-providers.md#isilon) | isilon
 [ScaleIO](./storage-providers.md#scaleio) | scaleio
 [VirtualBox](./storage-providers.md#virtualbox) | virtualbox
+..more coming|

 The `libstorage.server.libstorage.storage.driver` property can be used to activate a storage drivers.
 That is not a typo; the `libstorage` key is repeated beneath `libstorage.server`.
-This is because configuration property paths are absolute, and when nested under an architectual component, such as `libstorage.server`, the entire key path must be replicated.
+This is because configuration property paths are absolute, and when nested under an architectural component, such as `libstorage.server`, the entire key path must be replicated.

 That said, and this may seem to contradict the last point, the storage driver